 Essential oils have many different uses, but first lets cover what an essential oil is.
 An essential oil is a concentrated liquid containing volatile aromatic compounds from plants.
 An oil is "essential" in the sense that it contains the "essence of" the plant's fragrance or the characteristic fragrance of the plant from which it is derived.

 Aromatherapy is a form of alternative medicine in which healing effects are ascribed to the aromatic compounds in essential oils and other plant extracts.
 Some essential oils are claimed to have an uplifting effect on the mind for example.
 In addition to aromatherapy, cosmetics, soaps, and cleaning products, essential oils have also been used historically in medical applications.
-We would urge you to discuss with your doctor if you plan to use essential oils to treat any sort of medical condition.
+We would strongly urge you to discuss with your doctor if you plan to use essential oils to treat any sort of medical condition; we will not provide sufficient information to treat actual medical conditions.
 Modern medicine has come a long way, and was not available when the use of essential oils was more prevalent in the medical community.
 At the same time, many of our drugs today are derived from plant materials.
 If you decide to use essential oils in a medical application you should know that not all natural materials are safe and that it is possible that natural remedies could interfere with prescription medications.
 If there is any concern, you should discuss with your doctor.
 We are just pointing out that essential oils have been used historically for medical treatment.

 Essential Oil Sources